rcjberlin/rcj-dss/README.md

 # RCJ Rescue Line - Digital Scoring Sheet
-The aim of this project is to replace the paper scoring sheets at RCJ Rescue Line with digital ones on small mobile devices (like smartphones).
+The aim of this project is to replace the paper scoring sheets at RCJ Rescue Line with digital ones on mobile devices.

 It's planned to use this software at RCJ Berlin (March/2020) if the project is finished until then.